S&P, Dow edge down after Fed decision; tech boosts Nasdaq

 Volume on U.S. exchanges was 6.83 billion shares, compared with the 6.21 billion average for the full session over the last 20 trading days.

-Reporting by Stephen Culp; editing by Jonathan Oatis
+Reporting by Stephen Culp; editing by Jonathan Oatis and Tom Brown